OlinDSA2025/olindsa2025.github.io/in_class/day16.md

 What questions arose for you from this demonstration?

+> **Exercise 1**
+>
-**Problem 1** Choose your own string to encode and go through the steps of Lempel-Ziv.
+> Choose your own string to encode and go through the steps of Lempel-Ziv.
 Before you start, take a second to think about what characteristics of the string might make it a more interesting example.
+{: .notice--success}

 ## Decoding